ezaquarii/vpn-at-home/README.rst

 #.
 1-click deployment of OpenVPN server to your favorite VPS provider
 #.
 DNS cache and ad blocking for VPN connected clients
 #.
 OpenVPN clients management
-#. generation of self-contained ovpn profiles for servers and clients
+#.
+Generation of self-contained ovpn profiles for servers and clients
-#. profiles can be sent by e-mail to owner or downloaded as files
+#.
+Profiles can be sent by e-mail to owner or downloaded as files
-#. tested on Ubuntu 18.04 and OpenBSD 6.4 (Vultr VPS)
+#.
+Tested on Ubuntu 18.04 and OpenBSD 6.4 (Vultr VPS)

 That's all folks.